Ssirrikh/chukchansi/README.md

 [A story reader,](https://ssirrikh.github.io/chukchansi/stories) containing collected folk stories in an easy read-along format.
 Narration by Holly Wyatt, translations by Niken Adisasmito-Smith.

+[A Chukchansi word-search](https://ssirrikh.github.io/chukchansi/wordsearch) featuring words from the story of Sox and Siksikaʔ.
+We're currently working on adding vocab sets from Kim Lawhon's educational material and other translated stories.
+A planned expansion will also add the ability to generate wordsearches from random words in the online dictionary.

 Online flash cards, which are currently down for maintenance, but will return soon.

-A Chukchansi word-search, which is currently under development.
+They contain sets of vocab words from Kim Lawhon's educational material and translated folk stories.

 ## Other Resources